GwendolyneFreddy/butchery/README.md

 Though I am striving to make BuTcHeRy compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
 Below are the ones discovered thus far:

 - BuTcHeRY is not compatible with Revisited Battles component 'Improved Firkraag' (don't expect a crash but an impossible fight).
 - As I use vanilla scripts, expect the fight to be harder if you install stratagems (component 'Smarter general AI').
-You should install my mod before stratagems of course.
+You should install my mod before stratagems of course.</br></br>